Where strange fact and stranger fiction collide

 Zombies are the most democratic of the undead: Let’s face it, as a middle aged slightly overweight guy, I don’t have much to entice a vampire into wanting to make me into a creature of the night.
 They are looking for hotties that will stay eternally hot.
 Zombies on the other hand don’t care about what you look like.
 All they care is that you can’t run away from them.
 If you got a pulse it is good enough for them.

 Same thing with fighting vamps.
 You got to be as smart as Van Helsing, tough as Jack Crowe or hot as Buffy to have a chance to go against the fang set.
 But to fight zombies all you have to have is a weapon and a will to live.
 Deep down inside everyone thinks they can survive the zombie apocalypse, when all their friends will get bitten skinned and worn like a hat by the undead.
-I mean if Shaun Riley, Ashly J. Williams and Tallahassee from Zombieland can do why can’t I.
+I mean if Shaun Riley, Ashly J. Williams and Tallahassee from Zombieland can do it why can’t I.

-The meta-fear: Good horror stories not just scary because they have put a character you care about in danger.
+The meta-fear: Good horror stories are not just scary because they have put a character you care about in danger.
 There is something about them causes a deeper more overriding fear.
 An example of this is H.P.
 Lovecraft’s Cuthlhu mythos.
 It is not only scary because these alien unfathomable entities are coming to Earth and eliminating us but also because they don’t care about us.
 Not only that, but there is nothing in the universe cares about us enough to save us.

 The meta-fear about zombies is that when something is dead it is not supposed to get up and walk around again.
 To which you reply “well duh.”
-But the thing is thousands of years of evolution and or common experiences says that the dead stay dead.
+But the thing is, there is thousands of years of evolution and or common experiences says that the dead stay dead.
 And if this law is broken then it must be something very unnatural or very bad or both.
 Every civilization has folklore about the undead, and in almost all cases they come back evil.
 Even a loving relative will come back and want to kill you.
 This is certainly true with zombies.
 No matter how much you loved someone, and they loved you once they are a zombie they want to kill you.
 Period.
 Now think about that.

 Everything is better with Zombies: Got something good let’s make it better with zombies.
 Like Star Wars, well now with Joe Scribers’ Deathtroopers, you got zombies in the Star Wars EU.
 True they are not exactly like traditional zombies but hey they are in space they got to be a bit different.
 This claustrophobic little tale tells the story of an Imperial spaceship, getting infected.
 And as a added bonus half way through the story two cannon characters make an appearance.